RunMat

 GitHub

-transpose — Swap the first two dimensions of arrays without taking the complex conjugate.
+transpose — Transpose arrays by swapping the first two dimensions without complex conjugation.

-B = transpose(A) flips the first two dimensions of A without conjugating complex values.
-It is equivalent to the MATLAB syntax A.' and leaves higher dimensions untouched.
+B = transpose(A) swaps the first two dimensions of A without conjugating complex values.
+It is equivalent to MATLAB A.' and preserves trailing dimensions for N-D arrays.

 • Works for scalars, vectors, matrices, and N-D arrays; only the first two axes are swapped.